-The interior was decorated in neutral light colors: it does not suppress bright colors, but it is designed to focus on sunlight and seascapes outside the window.
-‘The ocean, the garden … everything is full of natural color, an abundance of air,’ says the Project’s Chief Designer, Arthur Sharf, ‘so that the interior becomes a sort of background launching pad for the outside”.
+The interior was decorated in neutral light colors, designed to focus attention on the sunny seascapes outside the window.
+“The ocean, the garden … everything is full of natural color, an abundance of air,” says the Project’s Chief Designer, Arthur Sharf, “so that the interior becomes a sort of background launching pad for the outside”.

 That was the reason for picking light grey tones and a splash of orange for the living room.
 Designers wanted to complement the colors of the landscape outside the windows, creating harmony with nature, in the most comfortable, functional, classy interior.
 The abundant glass and light promote unity and ‘transparency’.
 Thanks to three-meter panoramic windows and sliding glass door panels, the first rays of sunlight penetrate the apartment in the early morning, and fade in the late evening.